 I found the instruction to be clear and helpful.
 The pace is a little on the slow side for me, but for a beginner it should be fine.
 One thing I wish they would add is an option to play the videos at 1.25x or 1.5x speed.
 This could help players that would like more fast paced instruction.

 On a positive note, most of the lessons are short clips.
 When you are learning, it’s best to go in small chunks.
 I found the videos to be the perfect length for this.

 Oh yea.
 It’s nice that Fender chose to use beautiful guitars in the videos.
 The colorful telecasters in the videos had me looking at my white on black tele in shame.

-Fender Play offers a free 30 day trial for new monthly users.
-After the 30 days it renews every month at $9.99.
-There is also a one year option that costs $89 per year.
-I think Fender priced this right, and I felt like I got $10 worth in an hour of practice let alone a whole month.
+Fender Play offers a free trial for new users.
+After the free trial, it renews every month at $19.99 for the monthly plan or there’s an annual plan that costs $12.50 per month (billed annually).
+I think Fender priced this right, and I felt like I got $20 worth in an hour of practice let alone a whole month.

 When you first sign in it prompts you to select your instrument and musical style.
 Don’t worry, you can always go back and change this later.
 Once this is complete, it starts you on your path.

 The musical styles for possible paths are rock, blues, folk, country, and pop.
 This is for both acoustic guitar and electric guitar.